Finding the Right Jeans For You

 – Free of embellishments

 You want a clean, classic dark wash pair of jeans that elongates your limbs and slims your body.
 All of us should have a pair of these in our closets!

 #10 | Fit and Flatter Your Body

 You must understand what silhouette works best for your body type.
 Knowing what accentuates your body is the key!
 Don’t fall the trends.
 Stick with what works for your body shape.
 For example, if skinny jeans aren’t your thing because you have a bigger butt, wider hips, and thighs, then you do not have to wear them.
-Maybe opt for straight, boot-cut, or flared leg instead.
+Maybe opt for a straight, boot-cut, or flared leg instead.
 It’s important to understand your body so you can dress in the most flattering way.

 Bonus Tip | Find the Brand for Your Body Type